jackpal/jackpal.github.io/_posts/2009-09-03-Technology_Trends_I'm_Keeping_an_Eye_On.md

 ---
 date: 2009-09-03 02:31
 tags: planning
+title: Technology Trends I'm Keeping an Eye On
 ---

-# Technology Trends I'm Keeping an Eye On

 In no particular order, here's what I've been studying lately: